 Arriving at a proper disability rating requires hard work gathering facts, sifting through medical evidence, then presenting it in a compelling way to maximize your compensation.
 If you’ve been hurt at work in Spartanburg, Greenville, or nearby, you need an experienced professional who's created a process to get you a good workers' comp settlement.
 This is your one shot to get yourself what you deserve for an injury that might affect you forever.

-Call us at 864.582.0416 or toll free at 888.230.1841 for a FREE meeting to discuss how we can handle your settlement process, so you can rest assured an experienced professional is making sure you’re taken care of.
+Call us toll free at 888.230.1841 for a FREE meeting to discuss how we can handle your settlement process, so you can rest assured an experienced professional is making sure you’re taken care of.
 You can also fill out a contact form found here and we will get back to you shortly.

 Related Links:Will I Be Fired Because I File a Workers' Compensation Claim?